Varicose veins on feet - the causes and solutions

 4. Elevate your legs

 A good way of supporting drainage of blood from the legs is to elevate your legs above the level of your heart.
-You can do this by lying down and resting your feet against a wall, or placing your legs on a stack of cushions.
+You can do this by lying down or even just lean backward, and then resting your feet against a wall, or placing your legs on a stack of cushions.
 Putting your feet up on a pillow when lying in bed can also help.

 Gravity should enable the movement of stagnant blood and encourage your veins to start moving the blood to other areas of the body, hopefully reducing your symptoms and preventing varicose veins from spreading to your ankles and feet.